sciactive/nephele/packages/nephele/README.md

           ],
         },
       }),
-      '/Sub%20Directory/': new ExampleAdapter(),
+      '/Some%20Directory/': new ExampleAdapter(),
+      '/Another%20Directory/': new AnotherAdapter(),
     },
+    authenticator: {
+      '/': new InsecureAuthenticator(),
-    authenticator: new ExampleAuthenticator(),
+      '/Some%20Directory/': new ExampleAuthenticator(),
+      '/Another%20Directory/': new AnotherAuthenticator(),
+    },
   })
 );